betagors/yamajs/docs/YAMA_PHILOSOPHY.md

 5. **AI-assisted development** - Predictable patterns that AI tools can reliably generate
 6. **Community ecosystem** - Open platform with thriving plugin community

-Yama is more than a framework—it's a **new paradigm for backend development**, where operations become APIs, policies ensure security, and configuration drives capability.
+Yama is more than a frameworkâ€”it's a **new paradigm for backend development**, where operations become APIs, policies ensure security, and configuration drives capability.

 ---